 The 2016 SILP Orientation will be held on Thursday, June 16th and Friday, June 17th during the first two days of the program.
-Program you will receive detailed information and arrival instructions in the months leading up to orientation so that you can plan your arrival to Monterey.

 On day two (Friday), there will be a Language-Specific Orientation session that takes place just after the Learner Training session.
 During this session, students will spend time with the Language Program Coordinator, instructors, tutors and activity facilitators for their specific language program.
 At this time, students have the opportunity to ask questions regarding their program specifics and become familiar with their program faculty.